sweattep/ancient_quotes/README.md

 >Before your very eyes I will take your wives and give them to another, and he will lie with them in broad daylight.
 You have acted in secret, but I will do this thing in broad daylight before all Israel.

 >If you had not plowed with my heifer, you would not have solved my riddle.

+>You are not to make a covenant with them or with their gods.